ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 </table>
 </center>

 Conversely, a problem with the same types of variables, but structured *symmetrically*, would yield significantly more paths.
-For instance, imagine the company must always choose to either <span style="color:red;">Invest in Field A</span> or <span style="color:red;">Invest in Field B</span>.
-Both fields then undergo a geological test (say, <span style="color:red;">Test X</span> or <span style="color:red;">Test Y</span>, each with different costs and accuracy profiles), followed by the actual drilling revealing the field's quality.
+For example, suppose the company must always begin by performing one of two possible geological tests (such as <span style="color:red;">Test X</span> or <span style="color:red;">Test Y</span>, each with different costs and accuracy profiles) on the field.
+Based on the test result, the company then chooses whether to <span style="color:red;">Invest in Field A</span> or <span style="color:red;">Invest in Field B</span>.
+After the investment decision, drilling reveals the field's quality.
 This structure forces every path to be fully explored, doubling the number of distinct paths from 12 to 24:

 <center>
 <table>